k21971/EvilHack/doc/evilhack-changelog.md

 - Update copyright year to 2024
 - Switch status from beta to post release
 - Fix: prevent the Amulet of Yendor from being teleported whilst in the Sanctum.)
+- Fix: prevent monsters that are carrying the Amulet of Yendor from being teleported while in the Sanctum